Pitch Wars 2017 … all the details!

 - Visit the Twitter hashtag, #PitchWars, to get to know the mentors personally (virtually).
 Mentors will be tweeting advice and answering questions on it.

 - Check out Pitch Wars Live.
-Some of our mentors will be chatting live starting July 20 and ending on August 2.
-The chats start at 8PM EDT.
+Some of our mentors will be chatting live starting July 17 and ending on August 1.
+We’ll have a schedule up soon.
 Make sure to watch, ask questions on #PitchWars, and get to know the mentors.
 Watch the blog for more details.

 What will you need to enter in the form?
 Your top four (max – you don’t have to pick 4, but you are limited to 4) mentors, your email address, title of the manuscript, category and genre, your query letter (sorry no personalized queries this year), and the first chapter of your completed manuscript (Word .doc or .docx format).
 The sample chapter should be manuscript formatted pages (12pt, double-spaced).
 All of this will be fill-in-the-blank on the form.